PHPOffice/PHPWord/docs/general.rst

     // Adding Text element with font customized inline...
     $section->addText(
-        htmlspecialchars(
         '"Great achievement is usually born of great sacrifice, ' . 'and is never the result of selfishness." ' . '(Napoleon Hill)',
-            ENT_COMPAT,
-            'UTF-8'
-        ),
         array('name' => 'Tahoma', 'size' => 10)
     );